b2028raodomingo/csprojpotassiumdomingoesteban/README.md

 ## AceTrainer v2 - calebs-branch

 In calebs-branch, it is an implementation of the website that uses the localStorage property to save and display scores.
+It precissely uses the Example Array Structure outlined in the Persistent Data section.

 ## Wireframe
 Main page (mode select) <br>